-These vanilla overnight oats will make fitting in a healthy breakfast totally doable for the whole family.
+These vanilla overnight oats will make fitting in breakfast totally doable for the whole family.
 Vegetarian, high-fiber, and gluten-free.

 Disclosure: Some of the links below are Amazon affiliate links.
 This means that at no additional cost to you, if you click through and make a purchase I will earn a commission.

 Vanilla overnight oats are the answer to those busy mornings.
 You know those mornings where everyone is running around trying to get ready.
 (Or perhaps moving ULTRA slowly.)

 The mood is serious.
 You would love to make eggs or pancakes for everyone but there is no time for that.
 (Plus the kitchen sink is filled with leftover dishes from last night).

 Fortunately, with a little evening prep, you can have breakfast ready, adding both nutrition and joy to your busiest mornings!